-Base Backpackers Magnetic Island offer the only beach front bar in Australia!
+Base Magnetic Island offer the only beach front bar in Australia!
 The easiest way to get to this little island paradise is by booking an all inclusive ferry and accommodation package.
-Greyhound and Premier stop by the ferry terminal in Townsville, just four hours north of Airlie Beach.
+Greyhound stop by the ferry terminal in Townsville, just four hours north of Airlie Beach.
 Two to three nights is recommended here depending on how much time you need to relax.
-Snorkel, Scuba Dive or explore the island by Moke (a mini car with no roof).
+Snorkel, Scuba Dive and take a walk up to one of the many breath taking lookouts.

 Located an hour south of Cairns, Mission Beach is a rainforest, sea side retreat.
-Relax by the huge pool and pour yourself a glass of goon at Scotty’s Beach House.
-Skydiving here is unbelievable and more popular than any other destination on the coast – after all, they do offer a beach landing!
+Skydiving here is unbelievable and more popular than any other destination on the coast – after all, they do offer a beach landings!
 Tully River is also a popular spot for White Water Rafting.
 Take a day tour from Mission Beach (tours also depart from Cairns) – and experience 45, Grade 4 – 5 rapids in the middle of Tropical North Queensland’s Rainforest!